-Jack Gray is the artistic director and founder of Atamira Dance Company, a contemporary Māori contemporary dance theater company in Auckland, New Zealand.
+Jack Gray is the artistic director and co-founder of Atamira Dance Company, a contemporary Māori contemporary dance theatre company in Auckland, New Zealand.
 In this interview, he discusses the making and the impact of one of his most successful pieces, Mitimiti, and the obstacles to presentation Indigenous dancemakers face.

 In 2000, I applied for Creative Communities funding and Creative New Zealand funding to set up the idea of Atamira Dance Company (then ‘Atamira Dance Collective’).
 At that time, I was still in the process of learning my culture and language, although I had been involved in Māori traditional dance practices since I was about seven years old.
 You basically learn the language through the different dances that you then perform in competitions.
 I had learned the language through osmosis, but for me there was a distinct space between Jack as a cultural identity and Jack as a dancer.
 The question was how to bring those identities together.
 The simplest way I did that was working with Māori contemporary dancers who all shared a similar experience of being urban born, educated, trained as dancemakers, and all having a desire to connect to our heritage and culture.

 The word whakapapa is intrinsic to our culture.
 A simple definition of it would be genealogy, but we’re not only talking about linear ancestral timelines, who begat this person and so on.
 It’s a wraparound of cultural frameworks that bring us in relation to land, water and place.
 They say that Māori occupation of these islands began around 900 AD.
 Therefore there’s 1,000 years of storytelling on these lands.
 One of the main things that I think is very unique to Aotearoa (the Māori name for New Zealand) is that we relate to ancestral migrations via the ocean.